aws-samples/dpdk-setup-eks/custom-ami-prep.md

 sudo ./get-vfio-with-wc.sh
 ```

 5.)
-Download dpdk scripts (Change DPDK_S3_BUCKET_NAME to the S3 bucket that contains the dpdk scripts)
+Download dpdk scripts (Change DPDK_S3_BUCKET_NAME to the S3 bucket that contains the dpdk scripts).
+For more details about the S3 bucket that the scripts are located, see [pre-requisite section](./README.md#pre-requisites)

 ```
 sudo mkdir -p /opt/dpdk/